katiebvogel/meteor-leaderboard/README.md

 Added 3 files for Evereve sandboxing
 *note*  for images to be rendered in meteor, store them in a folder called "public"

+11/21/16
+I ran:
+meteor add react-template-helper
+^^ Lets you easily include React components in Meteor templates.
+Pass the component class through the component argument.

+meteor add gadicc:blaze-react-component
+-This will allow you to use Blaze Templates within React ^^  (not installed or implemented)

+Re-visiting the heierarchy of components/templates:
+Leaderboard
+  Prizes (moved html partial to it's own file) EverevePlp

+  As of Meteor v1.2, the React example here will simply compile to JavaScript (given we install the React package via NPM with npm i --save react react-dom the line at the top of our example is pulling in React from the react NPM package).
+It’s important to note that with React, we don’t have to write our code in JSX and can use plain JavaScript instead.
+The difference?
+A slightly more verbose process.
+As you’ll learn, JSX is the clear winner when it comes to working with React.